joyent/triton-kbmapi/docs/index.md

 }
 ```

-Note the `state` field will include not only the final FSM states, but also the transitioning states so possible values are: `created`, `staging`, `unstaging`, `staged`, `activating`, `deactivating`, `active`, `expired` and `reactivating`.
-There's no transition associated with `expired` status, b/c that happens as a result of another configuration becoming the active one.

 We may want to keep a list of configurations for historical purposes.

-The persistent transition cache will be stored into another moray bucket with the following structure:
+The persistent transition cache will be stored into another moray bucket with
+the following structure:

 ```json=
 {